o11y-weekly/o11y-weekly.github.io/2023-12-07_Meet_Graphite/README.md

 Grafana comes from the concatenation of 2 words: `Graphite` and `Kibana` to make Graphite visualization as smooth as possible.

-The main difference between Grafana and other competitors is a support of datasource and caching without involving a full synchronization which impact resources and costs.
+The main difference between Grafana and other competitors is a cached datasource support without involving a full synchronization which impact resources and costs.

 Grafana offers the best integration for graphite since it has been created for.